What Is Genioplasty?

 • Minimise an overly large or protruding chin

-• Improve facial symmetry
+• Enhance facial symmetry and harmony

-• Create a more oval-shaped facial profile
+• Creating a more oval-shaped facial profile

 Are There Any Functional Benefits of Genioplasty Surgery?